 The soil environment is rich in biological life and represents one of the most diverse and abundant ecosystems on Earth.
 Soil organisms include plants, animals, and microorganisms, carry out essential functions that support soil formation, improve soil structure, and enhance its overall productivity (fig.1).
 Soil microorganisms represent the most diverse biotic group in soil, varied from one million to one billion microorganisms per one gram of agricultural top soil moreover, bacteria dominate in grassland and agricultural soils, whereas, fungi are more prevalent in forest and acid soils (Tugel and Lewandowski 1999).
 Soil fauna is categorized based on their size into three primary invertebrate groups: microfauna, mesofauna, and macrofauna (Ramos et al. 2025), and one of the main determinants of agricultural soil health (Ortiz et al., 2023).
 Crop rotation systems may support high soil microorganism diversity and activity than monoculture systems due to increased and more diverse residues and specific interactions occurring between certain plants and organisms (Olfert et al., 2002).
 Choudhary and Rijhwani (2022) recorded higher microbial diversity in agroforestry and the agro-silvopastoral system as compared to monoculture, as integrating trees provide favourable conditions for soil microflora to flourish.

-Soil fauna determines soil health, of the any ecosystem.
+Soil fauna determines soil health, of any ecosystem.
 Agroforestry practice has significant impact on soil microbial communities, due to presence of heterogeneous tree species, and shrubs with varying food and microhabitats, adequate moisture and temperature, further, root exudates in rhizosphere serves as substrates for different microbial communities, thereby increasing the diversity of microorganism (Romas et al. 2025, Beule et al., 2022).
 Agroforestry systems provide a more congenial habitat for soil macrofauna, such as ants, earthworms, and beetles.
 These organisms enhance soil aeration, structure, and nutrient cycling through their feeding, and burrowing and activities.

 3.4 Soil enzyme